arya-manohar-16/AI-Powered-Leaf-Disease-Diagnosis-and-Advisory-System-KLASHMAP-/README.md

 The Plant Disease Diagnosis AI Web App helps farmers and gardeners identify plant diseases instantly by uploading an image of the plant.
 The app connects to an AI workflow in Relay App which analyzes the plant image and returns:

   🌿 Plant type

   🦠 Disease name

   📆 Expected life span

   💊 Solution / Treatment

   🧪 Recommended pesticides

-The diagnosis is displayed directly on the web frontend in a clean, user-friendly interface.
+The Advices are displayed directly on the web frontend in a clean, user-friendly interface.

 🚀 Features
   Image Upload – Upload any plant image from your device.

   AI Diagnosis – Integrated with Relay App workflow for plant disease detection.

   Instant Results – Get plant type, disease, and treatment within seconds.

   Responsive Design – Works on desktop, tablet, and mobile.

   Error Handling – Displays an error message if no diagnosis is found.

 🛠️ Tech Stack
   Frontend:

     HTML5, CSS3, JavaScript

     Responsive styling with Flexbox/Grid

   Backend / AI Integration:

   Relay App API (AI workflow)

   Fetch API for async data retrieval